 Lauren Shapiro Ford, Trustee, Phi Sigma 1990

-Lauren graduated from Wayne State University in Detroit, MI with a degree in Public Relations.
-She currently lives in Southfield, MI with her husband and 2 dogs.
-She works for Macomb Community College as a Manager of Records and Registration.
 As an alumna, Lauren has served as a chapter advisor, programming specialist, and operations specialist.
-In addition to her role as the Vice President - Scholarship for Foundation, Lauren volunteers as a finance specialist and director of house calls for the Sorority.
+In addition to her role as a Foundation trustee, Lauren volunteers as a finance advisor and director of house calls for the Sorority.

 Patti Askwith Kenner, Trustee, Alpha Nu 1963